-There are several common mistakes which occur while a domain is being authenticated; therefore, we have decided to describe them in this article to help you avoid them.
+There are several common mistakes which occur while a domain is being authenticated; therefore, we have decided a couple of tips in this article to help you avoid them.

 In some cases when a TXT value for DKIM is added, it can contain spaces.
 Always make sure that the record for insertion doesn't have any spaces.
 Sometimes host panels tend to add additional symbols like '' '', if you see that these symbols or any other symbols are added please delete them, so authentication would be correct.